Dateline: Mexico City, Mexico

 Your answer to these questions can help direct your actions now.

-To illustrate this concept, I want to share with you the story of a young gentleman who came to me recently.
-He’s only 25 years olds, but he has an increasingly successful business.
-He realized that by going overseas and keeping more of his money, he could create incredible generational wealth.
+To illustrate this concept, we want to share with you the story of a young gentleman who came to me.
+He’s only 25 years old, but he has an increasingly successful business.
+He realized that by going overseas and keeping more of his money, he could create generational wealth.
+Incredible amounts of it too.

 It’s easier to create a legacy like that when you’re younger, but anyone can do this.